Chattanooga-Digital-Dev/hubzilla/docs/HUBZILLA-STAGING_DEPLOYMENT.md

 ## Overview

-This guide covers deploying Hubzilla to a Docker Swarm environment via Portainer.
-The deployment uses a two-network topology where Traefik operates on a dedicated overlay network for external routing, while Hubzilla services communicate internally via a separate overlay network.
+This guide covers deploying the main Hubzilla application stack.
+It assumes you have already deployed the separate [Stalwart Mail Stack](STALWART-SEPARATE-STACK-DEPLOYMENT.md).

 ### Key Components